 Remote work continues to become more prevalent in modern workforces.
 A study from IWG found that 70 percent of today’s professionals work remotely at least one day a week.

 The cloud allows professionals across many disciplines to connect, share ideas, and collaborate on pieces of content, regardless of location.
 Because the cloud operates digitally, it allows users to access data anywhere they can access an Internet connection.
-Content professionals can use Google Drive or Dropbox to share files, Slack or Skype to communicate, and Podio or Wrike to manage projects.
+Content professionals can use Google Drive or Dropbox to share files.
+They can use Slack or Skype to communicate.
+Content marketers can use Podio or Wrike to manage projects.

 There are a host of cloud-based tools that allow content teams to collaborate, without the barriers presented by location.
-Rather than sending files back and forth over email and exchanging information through lengthy phone calls, team members can work together in real time, whether they’re working from the office, at home, or even in a completely different time zone.
+Rather than sending files back and forth over email and exchanging information through lengthy phone calls, team members can work together in real time.
+They can do this while working from the office, at home, or even in a completely different time zone.

 Cloud-based content marketing is here to stay

-Content marketing is a critical strategy for successful companies, and it’s only expected to become more imperative in the coming years.
-Finding ways to integrate more cloud-based tools and resources will help content teams mitigate risk, better assess data and analytics, and become more productive and cost-effective.
+Content marketing is a critical strategy for successful companies.
+It’s only expected to become more imperative in the coming years.
+Finding ways to integrate more cloud-based tools and resources will help content teams mitigate risk.
+It will also help them better assess data and analytics.
+Lastly, it will help them become more productive and cost-effective.
+Cloud is impacting today’s content marketer for the better.

 This guest blog article was written by Marie Johnson, a user-experience designer and technology writer from New York City.
 When she is not writing her latest blog post in her kitchen, you’ll likely find her strolling through Central Park, cappuccino in hand.